florianhartig/Hurricanes/HurricanesFH.md

 ```

-Fit of the full model used in paper with mgcv
+Fit of the full model used in paper with mgcv; creating all model supsets and comparing AICc shows the data supports this model complexity

 ```r